kiri-vadivelu/kiri-vadivelu/README.md

 ### Problems & Solutions

-Anyone can build websites but not all are web engineers. <br/>
+Anyone can build websites but not all are web engineers by default. <br/>
-Resulting in inefficient & insecure sites with unlimited frustrations. <br/>
+Resulting in thousands of inefficient sites with unlimited frustrations. <br/>
-Great solutions come in small packages at www.digitaldesigners.ca.
+But, great solutions come in small packages at www.digitaldesigners.ca.

-### Cause & Contributions:

-Love my city, love my people but hate poverty and homelessness. <br/>
-If you would like to contribute to the good cause www.acorncanada.org. <br/>

 ### Languages & Tools: